ALL STATE DATA UPDATED FOR 2023!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, wait times in Iowa are longer than the national average by about a month.
-The approval rate is also a fair amount lower than the national average as well, by 4.2%.
+As the table here and the chart below indicate, in 2022, wait times in Iowa are just slightly longer than the national average.
+The approval rate is slightly above the national average by 4.0%.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.